-We live in a world where it is rare for people to compliment and encourage others.
+Become-Your-Greatest-FanWe live in a world where it is rare for people to compliment and encourage others.
 Take a moment to think about your interactions in the last month.
-I bet you are like most people; you can count your compliments and acknowledgements on one hand.
+I bet you are like most people; you can count your compliments and acknowledgments on one hand.

-My straightforward advice then is for you fill those shoes yourself.
+My straightforward advice then is for you to fill those shoes yourself.
 Don’t depend on others to be your cheerleader.
 You need to become your greatest fan and supporter.

 As you are learning in all of my lessons, there are hundreds of little things that go into achieving your personal best.
 You just cannot reasonably expect others to know all the little things you are doing each day and recognize you for them.

-Speaker and best selling author Brian Tracy said, “You have to put in many, many, many tiny efforts that nobody sees or appreciates before you achieve anything worthwhile.”
+Speaker and best-selling author Brian Tracy said, “You have to put in many, many, many tiny efforts that nobody sees or appreciates before you achieve anything worthwhile.”
 This is why it is up to you to recognize yourself for even your smallest of efforts.

 It’s All About YOU